 September in Glacier National Park

 Oh, Sweet September.
-It’s been a wonderfully busy summer, but we’re ready for you.
+Summers are wonderful, but we’re ready for you.
 September in Glacier National Park isn’t just the changing of the calendar.
 It’s a shift in attitude, tone, and feel all over the park’s million acres of beauty.
 The angle of the sun mellows, and everyone here does, too.
 We love our visitors, but September is beloved because there are fewer visitors.
 There’s more room to wonder and to wander in Montana in September.

 “What is the best time of year to visit Glacier National Park?” — #1 FAQ at Glacier Guides and Montana Raft

-Depending on what you’re looking for, each month of the year offers something special in Glacier that could make that specific month the best.
-But the general answer is: the best time of the year to visit Glacier National Park is in September!
-All of our favorite activities are extra special in September: rafting, fishing, biking, and hiking.
+Depending on what you’re looking for, each month of the year offers something special in Glacier that could make that specific month the best for you.
+We will just say that all of our favorite activities are extra special in September: rafting, fishing, biking, and hiking!

 Hiking in September in Glacier National Park